-Branch Manager WLG & CHC
+Branch Manager, WLG & CHC

 In 1991 Shane embarked on another OE, staying within the industry as a crew leader and advanced scaffolder for Willian Leane Scaffolding in London.
-On his return to NZ in 1992, Shane took up a management position in the family business.
-By which time it was the largest such business in the South Island with predominate market share in the lower South Island and boasting bases in Invercargill, Queenstown, Christchurch and Dunedin.
+On his return to NZ in 1992, Shane took up a management position in the family business, by which time it was the largest of its type in the South Island and boasted bases in Invercargill, Queenstown, Christchurch and Dunedin.

-By the time Shane departed the business some 21 years later in 2013 he was CEO of the Brazier family group of companies.
-A group which in addition to scaffolding included interests such as mining.
+When Shane departed the business some 21 years later, he was CEO of the Brazier family group of companies which, in addition to scaffolding, included interests such as mining.
 He spent 2013 as Branch Manager of Acrow’s Christchurch branch (c.50 staff); then took on a transformation role as General Manager of Skyhigh Scaffolding, Christchurch (c.80 staff).

-Shane is a previous Executive Board member of the Scaffolding, Access and Rigging Association of NZ.
+Shane is a previous Executive Board Member of the Scaffolding, Access and Rigging Association of NZ.